brimdata/zed/zng/docs/spec.md

 * times and durations may be added, resulting in a time;
 * times may be subtracted, resulting in a duration; and,
-* a "plus" operator applied to two strings, implies concatenation, but a "plus" applied to a string and is a type mismatch and casts or conversion functions should be used.
+* a "plus" operator applied to two strings, implies concatenation, but a "plus" applied to a string and a non-string is a type mismatch and casts or conversion functions should be used.